 The main issue with traditional business planning though is that rather than make it easier to take actions, it makes it harder.
 Indeed, often too much planning can induce the so-called analysis paralysis.

-A scenario in which drawing a massive plan becomes an excuse not to act.
+A scenario in which draws a massive plan becomes an excuse not to act.
 Instead, a one-page business plan is just the opposite.

 That is an exercise which aim is to draw in a page all the necessary elements your business model needs to get going — nothing more, nothing less.